Glaucoma Surgeries and Treatments

 Deep sclerectomy is a variant of trabeculectomy.
 Instead of perforating the sclera to the anterior chamber, the surgeon leaves a thin layer of sclera.
 This allows the aqueous humor to escape through the sclera layer as through a coffee filter.
 Some surgeons insert a micro collagen implant into this scleral space to prevent tissue scarring.
 The advantage of this operation is that it avoids low pressure drops and intraocular bleeding which restores visual function quickly.
 The disadvantage, however, is that sometimes the IOP is not reduced enough.

-The Bellevue Clinic provides state-of-the-art glaucoma surgery services to its patients.
+The Bellevue ophthalmology clinic provides state-of-the-art glaucoma surgery services to its patients.
 Our modern facilities, cutting-edge equipment and experienced staff ensure effective, professional and personalized care.

 *We also operate patients NON-RESIDENTS of Canada.